What is In-Vitro Fertilisation (IVF)?

 Step 6: Embryo Transfer

 If fertilisation is successful, the embryos will be placed into your uterus.
-Before the procedure, you will be encouraged to drink two to three glasses of water to help facilitate the procedure.
+Before the embryo transfer, you will be encouraged to drink two to three glasses of water to help facilitate the procedure.

 Your IVF Specialist will discuss with you the number of embryos to be replaced into your uterus and the timing of this procedure.